Career Counseling or Career Coaching

 Usually, this broader focus on skills, talents, interests, or values is what you’ll find with a career counsellor.
 A career counsellor may give you tips or strategies to get the job you want, but as a rule, it isn’t their primary goal.

 Career coaching is much more often focused on helping you meet your goals: get a new job (even if that is a job in a new career area), or move ahead in the career you’re in.
 They will probably help you focus on honing your interview skills, negotiating compensation packages, navigating office politics, or getting the promotion.
 They often offer help and advice for your resume and LinkedIn profile so you can better market yourself to potential employers.

 A career coach probably won’t administer personality tests or otherwise guide you to discovering your dream career—but they may offer advice on what job you could be marketable for based on your experience.
 They may offer suggestions you hadn’t thought of.
 It would be up to you to determine if that’s a route you want to go.

 A career coach can also help you realize any underlying thoughts, assumptions, or biases that hold you back from success.

 How to Choose

-Both career counselors and career coaches can be valuable assets to you—it all depends on what you need.
-If you’re changing careers and not sure where you want to go, then consider working with a career counselor.
+Both career counsellors and career coaches can be valuable assets to you—it all depends on what you need.
+If you’re changing careers and not sure where you want to go, then consider working with a career counsellor.
 If you’re happy in your current career but want to move ahead or get a new job; or if you know what area you want to transition to, you may want to talk to a career coach.
 We can help you decide.
 Make an appointment for our Career Services and we will help you on your way.

 To determine if someone you’re considering is right for you, investigate.
 Read through their website, description of what they offer, and their LinkedIn profiles.
 See what others have to say about them.
 If you’re still not sure, ask for a quick consultation where you can outline your problem and determine if you’re a good match.